AaronAcerboni/feed-mixer/README.md

 #### FeedMixer.aggregate

-Returns a traversable option of the aggregate feed in the format of the [feed](https://github.com/jpmonette/feed) module.
+Returns a traversable object of the aggregate feed in the format of the [feed](https://github.com/jpmonette/feed) module.

 ```javascript